Search

 10. Hope: A Brighter Future Awaits

 Lastly, climate change-themed street art often conveys a message of hope, depicting a brighter, greener future if we take action now.
-These uplifting images serve as a reminder that it’s not too late to make a positive impact on our planet’s health.Interview with Swedish street artist Herr Nilsson (+18 artworks)
+These uplifting images serve as a reminder that it’s not too late to make a positive impact on our planet’s health.By Herr Nilsson (Spring Beast 2022)

 These 16 powerful images of graffiti and street art addressing climate change remind us of the urgency to act and inspire us to make a difference in our daily lives.